After His Wife's Death, A Dad Tells His Daughter That Grief Can Be A Gift

 "She had this gift to write that made it sound like she was talking to you on the page," Eddie said.

-Chang said he laments that he lost the future they had planned together when his wife died.
+Eddie said he laments that he lost the future they had planned together when his wife died.

 "One of the things that I think back on a lot is that, when Mama was around we had plans, right?
-Oh, 'Let's go retire in China,' or something like that," Eddie said.
+Oh, 'Let's go retire in China,' or something like that," he said.

 For Tria, some pain associated with her mother doesn't seem to fade with time.